7 Tips on How To Keep Dogs From Peeing On Carpet – How to Stop Them

 Finally, we get to a method that actually smells good.
 If you don’t like the smell of lemon then you’re probably out of luck, but hopefully that’s not the case.
 Dogs don’t like the smell though, which is part of the reason why this option is on this list.
 You combine lemon juice and water then spray it in the area your dog is peeing in.
 You will reapply as needed or every week or so, similar to some of the other methods.
 This solution is also good for cleaning up the stains from your dog’s mess.
 This is probably something you already have around the house as well, but it’s cheap to go purchase if you don’t have any.
 It’s not as cheap as vinegar and ammonia, but it’s not all that expensive either.

 Potty training is the main thing as I stated in the beginning.
 The goal is to move your dog away from the spots you don’t want them to pee in.
 Once they pick a spot, that’s their spot unless something prevents them from going to that spot.
 You have to be the one to get your dog used to peeing where they should be peeing.
-There are tons of full guides out there of how to do this that include keeping track of your dog’s bathroom times, introducing them to a new spot, giving them treats for doing a good job, and much more.
+There are tons of full guides out there of how to do this that includes keeping track of your dog’s bathroom times, introducing them to a new spot, giving them treats for doing a good job, and much more.

 Conclusion for How To Keep Dogs From Peeing On Carpet